Vakoo112/cinema-web-app/README.md

 # 🎬 Cinema Web App – Microservice Showcase

-Welcome to my **Cinema Web App**, a full-stack **microservices-based system** built with Spring Boot and Docker.
+Welcome to my **Cinema Web App**,  **microservices-based system** built with Spring Boot.
 This is a **showcase project** created to demonstrate my knowledge and skills in designing and building microservice architectures.

 > ⚠️ **Disclaimer:** This project is meant purely for educational and demonstration purposes.
 > All API keys, secrets, and environment variables are **intentionally exposed** within the code to simplify the deployment and highlight architectural decisions.
+> The project also uses spring.jpa.hibernate.ddl-auto=update to reduce setup complexity and focus on demonstrating key features without requiring manual schema management.
 > ⚠️ **Do not use this project in production as-is.**

 ---